 (3) The Registrar, on receiving payment of the prescribed fee, shall provide to a person applying for the same a copy or print-out of any document referred to in subsection (1) and the copy or print-out may be in an approved form.

+(4) Subsection (5) applies if —

+(a) 2 or more counterpart documents are lodged electronically under the Electronic Conveyancing Act 2014 section 7(1); and

+(b) those counterpart documents are consolidated electronically into one document, with or without the addition of further material.

+(5) If this subsection applies —

+(a) the consolidated document, but not those counterpart documents, is available for inspection in accordance with subsection (1); and

+(b) a copy of the consolidated document, but not of the counterpart documents, may be produced in accordance with subsection (2); and

+(c) a copy or print-out of the consolidated document, but not of the counterpart documents, is available for purchase in accordance with subsection (3); and

+(d) section 239B applies as if the consolidated document, but not the counterpart documents, were a document referred to in subsection (1).

 [Section 239 inserted by No. 6 of 2003 s.
 80; amended by No. 59 of 2004 s.
 140; No. 60 of 2006 s.
-116.]
+116; No. 2 of 2014 s.
+90.]

 [239A.
 Deleted by No. 60 of 2006 s.
 117.]